 Men and women 18 and over may join in a variety of roles including: referees, non-skating officials, coaches, announcers and general help.

-Anyone of any age can help support RCR through promoting, fundraising, sponsoring, volunteering and attending events and bouts.
+Anyone of any age can help support DMRD through promoting, fundraising, sponsoring, volunteering and attending events and bouts.

 What is the time commitment?

 Derby is a definite time commitment.
 We have two-hour practices several times a week.
 Everyone is required to have attendance for your safety and the safety of others.
 Members are also required to work at DMRD promotional and charity events throughout the season.

 What if I get hurt?

 Pulled muscles, sprains, strains, bruises, and/or broken bones will happen in any contact sport.
 This is why protective gear is required.
 We will also train, stretch and practice falling correctly to help reduce injuries and their severity.
 The stronger you are the less likely you are to seriously injure yourself.
 Once you join the league, you will be required to have supplemental insurance offered through the league.
 If you don’t have primary insurance through your employer, this plan will cover catastrophic injuries.
 It picks up where primary insurance stops.
 Injury is part of derby, so common sense says it’s wise to have a primary health insurance plan.

 Purchasing equipment is the biggest expense.
 All skaters need to purchase: skates, helmet, mouth guard, wrist guards, elbow pads and knee pads.
 This initial purchase can cost anywhere from $150-$500 depending on the quality of skates and equipment.

 Skaters are required to wear quad skates, helmet, mouth guard, wrist guards, elbow pads and knee pads at every practice and bout.
 Additional protective equipment such as hip pads, shin guards or eye protection are optional.

 What skating skills do I need before I join?